FL-HAR/PerSOTA-FL-A-ROBUST-TO-NOISE-PERSONALIZED-OTA-FL-FOR-HAR/README.md

 This is the official code for the submitted paper PerSOTA FL: A ROBUST-TO-NOISE PERSONALIZED OVER THE AIR FEDERATED LEARNING FOR HUMAN ACTIVITY RECOGNITION.
 For now, the code only works on HARBAX dataset. we will keep updating the code in the upcoming days.

+Update: the proposed PerSOTA FL can now be tested on both in-distribution test data (saved as local test accuracy) and out-of-distribution test data (saved as general test accuracy).

 ## Requirements
 Please install the following packages before running ``` main.py``` .